theianpotts/WordUsage/README.md

 ## Building WordUsage
 Clone the repository locally.
-Open a console/terminal on the folder containing the wordusage.ts file and others and enter npm run build
+Open a console/terminal on the folder containing the wordusage.ts file and others and (on first usage) enter: npm install
+Then enter:
+  npm run build

 ## Running WordUsage